OWNER’S MANUAL

 For private listening and for stereo sound during FM stereo

-broadcasts, you can plug optional stereo head-phones with a 1
+broadcasts, you can plug optional stereo head-phones with

 /8 -inch (3.
 5 mm) plug (available at your local RadioShack